CircleZ3791117/PEMalDetection/readme.txt

 This project focus on static analysis of malware.

 In the future work, i'm going to add dynamic features and try to utilize deep learning method.

+In the production environment we are going to use Spark.